x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/manage-transport-agents.md

 ## How do you know this worked?

-To verify that you have successfully installed the transport agent, run the command `Get-TransportAgent` and verify the transport agent is listed.
+To verify that you have successfully installed the transport agent, run the command `Get-TransportAgent` and confirm the transport agent is listed.

 ## Use the Exchange Management Shell to enable a transport agent